|

 Copyright: 12/1939

 From Fantastic Comics #1 - When Raxola, the crazed Eskimongolian dictator of North Poloria, in the Artic (sic) decides to invade the U.S. with incredible forces and the dangerous Polar Plusene gas, the military must call on Yank Wilson, Stratosphere Commander, to lead the counter assault.
+Click here to read the story.

-2 Sabotage Rampant in the U.S.A.
 Sabotage Rampant in the U.S.A.

 Published by Fox Feature Syndicate